 It was as if she had always been there, a dormant cell, in the shadows, waiting to emerge when the despair button in my mind malfunctioned.

-She didn’t introduce herself.
+She didn’t introduce herself on arrival.
 I wasn’t sure of her role, or how she had got in,

 nor did I care.